txdat/notes/obsidian/engineering/devops/k8s.md

 		![[Pasted image 20231229025302.png | 800]]
 7. auto scaling for pods and cluster nodes
 	- node autoscaling:
-		- increase/decrease number of nodes in node pool (create new node pool if neccessary)
+		- increase/decrease number of nodes in node pool (create new node pool if necessary)
 	- pod autoscaling:
 		- need to set CPU/memory's requests and metrics
 		- vertical scaling: replace current pods with more resources (CPU and memory) pods
 			![[Pasted image 20231229031527.png | 600]]
 		- horizontal scaling: increase/decrease number of pods
-			- use stablization window for scaling (short for scale up, long for scale down)
+			- use stabilization window for scaling (short for scale up, long for scale down)
 			![[Pasted image 20231229031657.png | 600]]
 8. kubernetes event driven autoscaling (KEDA)
-	- usually use HPA for pod scaling in k8s with limited predefined metrics (like CPU, memory, ...) -> KDEA supports custom metrics
+	- usually use HPA for pod scaling in k8s with limited predefined metrics (like CPU, memory, ...) -> KEDA supports custom metrics
 		- KEDA is custom resource definition (CRD) extends HPA
 	- key roles:
 		- activates/deactivates deployments to scale from/to 0 on no event (different from HPA)